sadhoss/databricks_notes/PySpark/Notes_From_Lessons.md

 ```

 #### Accumulators - distributed shared variable
 Accumulators allow for the capability to save work done for each executor and then use these values when an aggregate value is required.
-This reduces the need to merge the data in one executor to aggregate over the data.
+This reduces the need to shuffle the data in one executor to aggregate over the data.

 ```
 // Without accumulator